-Fagioli all'uccelletto (beans with tomatoes) is a delicious Tuscan beans recipe made with Italian cannellini beans, garlic, tomatoes, sage and olive oil.
-These Tuscan beans make a perfect stand alone meal or a great side to baked Italian sausage or served with garlic ciabatta bread.
+Fagioli all'uccelletto (stewed beans with tomatoes) is a delicious Tuscan recipe made with Italian cannellini beans, garlic, tomatoes, sage, and olive oil.
+This Tuscan dish makes a perfect stand-alone meal or a great side to our baked Italian sausage recipe, seared Italian tuna or served with garlic and olive oil ciabatta bread.

-Fagioli all'uccelletto is a traditional Tuscan beans recipe that doesn't really translate directly to what this dish is.
-Fagioli means beans in Italian and all'uccelletto means "with the herbs used to cook birds" (uccelletto means bird in Italian).
+Fagioli all'uccelletto is a traditional Tuscan recipe of beans stewed in a delicious tomato base with Italian spices.
+Breaking down what this dish is called, Fagioli means beans in Italian and all'uccelletto means "with the herbs used to cook birds" (uccelletto means bird in Italian).

 Many Tuscans will make this dish with Italian sausage added to the beans during cooking.
 I prefer serving baked Italian sausage on the side.

-Italian sausage and beans really makes the best combination!
+Italian sausage and beans really make the best combination!

 Ingredients Needed

 - Cannellini beans (white kidney beans).
 You can use pre-cooked cannellini beans (canned) or dried.
-I prefer making Italian baked cannellini beans from dried beans and have included how to do this in the recipe below.
+I prefer making Italian baked cannellini beans from dried beans and I have included how to do this in the recipe below.
+If you have tried my farro minestrone, it is similar to making those beans.

 - Garlic.